 CS Matiangi has already called for public participation over the proposed Huduma Bill and an open public forum slated for Thursday, July 25, 2019, at the Kenya School of Government in Nairobi.

-In May this year, High Court riled that Huduma Namba registration should be optional and cautioned the government against imposing it on Kenyans.
+In May this year, High Court ruled that Huduma Namba registration should be optional and cautioned the government against imposing it on Kenyans.

 Kenya Human Rights Commission (KHRC), Nubian Rights Forum, and the Kenya National Commission on Human Rights (KNHCR) had moved to court seeking to stop the registration on grounds that there was no data protection law in the country